 If your name has been spelled incorrectly on the register or your address details are incorrect, this is a relatively minor error which fortunately can be easily rectified.
-In most cases, the Land Registry will rectify this free of charge.
-If you are selling your property, your solicitor will need to attend to this prior to completing the sale.
+In most cases, the Land Registry will sort this free of charge.
+If you are selling your property, your solicitor will need to deal with this prior to completing the sale.
 If you aren’t selling your property, it may be worth contacting the solicitor who acted for you at the time of the purchase to request that they resolve the issue.

 Where there is no error, but where your name or address has changed, you can contact Land Registry.
 They will sort this for you free of charge.